CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ### `debt`
 !!! description "`PegKeeper.debt() -> uint256: view`"

-    Getter for the stablecoin debt of the PegKeeper.
+    Getter for the crvUSD debt of the PegKeeper.
 When the PegKeeper deposits crvUSD into the pool, the debt is incremented by the deposited amount.
 Conversely, if the PegKeeper withdraws, the debt is reduced by the withdrawn amount. `debt` is used to calculate the DebtFraction of the PegKeepers.

     Returns: debt (`uint256`).